AwesomeYuer/Pty.NET.Servers/README.md

 # Pty.NET.TcpListener.Linux.Server Create By AwesomeYuer@Microshaoft
 	Support only for Linux
+	It's only a too simple sample of using Pty.NET
 ## Usage

 ### Run Command Pty.NET.TcpListener.Linux.Server on WSL or Linux as below: